izzypt/CPP-Module-00/README.md

 ### Formatting and naming conventions

  - The exercise directories will be named this way: ex00, ex01, ... , exn
- - Name your files, classes, functions, member functions and attributes as required in the guidelines.
  - Write class names in UpperCamelCase format.
 Files containing class code will always be named according to the class name.
 For instance:
   ClassName.hpp/ClassName.h, ClassName.cpp, or ClassName.tpp.
 Then, if you
   have a header file containing the definition of a class "BrickWall" standing for a brick wall, its name will be BrickWall.hpp.
  - Unless specified otherwise, every output messages must be ended by a new-line character and displayed to the standard output.
 - Goodbye Norminette!
 No coding style is enforced in the C++ modules.
 You can follow your favorite one.
-But keep in mind that a code your peer-evaluators can’t understand is a code they can’t grade.
-Do your best to write a clean and readable code.

 ### Allowed/Forbidden